wudeni/titanic_python/README.md

 # titanic_python
-##titanic_survival:
-is based on python dataframe, no cleaning data
+titanidata were tranfoered into a numpy and no cleaning data